nicusX/etcd-terraform-ansible-aws-sample/README.md

 Before running Terraform, you must set some Terraform variables defining the environment.

 - `control_cidr`: The CIDR of your IP.
-The Bastion will accept only traffic from this address.
+OpenVPN node will accept only traffic from this address (used only during VPN installation).
 Note this is a CIDR, not a single IP. e.g. `123.45.67.89/32` (mandatory)
 - `default_keypair_public_key`: Valid public key corresponding to the Identity (PEM) you will use to SSH into VMs. e.g. `"ssh-rsa AAA....xyz"` (mandatory)